apillai-work/text-readability-classifier/README.md

 # Text Readability Classifier

 Research into the area of text readability has become increasingly important over the past few years, given how much data is produced online on a daily basis.
-Writers are expected to produce original written thought, or “copy” within a specified word count due to space constraints and low attention spans (Goldhaber, 1997), which makes it increasingly important to make sure that these compact texts still reaches a wide range of audience, and that they are easy to understand.
+Writers are expected to produce original written thought, or “copy”, within a specified word count due to space constraints and low attention spans (Goldhaber, 1997), which makes it increasingly important to make sure that these compact texts still reaches a wide range of audience, and that they are easy to understand.
 Even teachers, while creating a reading list for students, might make use of a text readability software to ensure that they’re choosing books that are in tandem with their students’ reading level, as the student pool could comprise of children with learning disabilities, immigrant populations, and second or foreign